 Three senior directors will shape the Land and Nature agenda reporting into the executive director.

-We’re now looking for a Land & Estates Director and a Nature & Science Director to work with our already appointed Outdoors and Natural Resources Director.
+We’re now looking for a Nature & Science Director to work with our already appointed Outdoors and Natural Resources Director and Land & Estates Director.
 Together they will combine delivery, innovation and evidence based decision making, to ensure we look after what we have and protect it for future generations.

 Driving the future of conservation at the Trust, our new outward-looking leaders will ensure we’re able to maintain what we’ve got and future-proof it for the ever-changing world we’re living in.

 It’s an incredible opportunity to play a huge role in making sure we leave the environment – and our special places and spaces – in a better state for the next generation.

 This is your chance to leave to leave a legacy from which the whole nation benefits.